dklassic/GDC-transcript/README.md

 ## Futurework

-- [x] Allow the resize of video through other means
+- [x] Allow the resize of video through other mean
+- [ ] Show reviewer information
 - [ ] Auto-generate transcript for reviewed subtitles
 - [ ] Auto-generate summary for reviewed subtitles
 - [ ] Auto-generate translations for reviewed subtitles